MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AppBootFileScheme** - Denotes  the scheme portion of the intent's data.

 - **Data_AppBootFileTentativeExtension** - Enum denotes tentative file extension as evaluated from intent.

-- **Data_AppBootFileTentativeExtensionComparisionResult88 - Denotes the comparison result of the intent's component names.
+- **Data_AppBootFileTentativeExtensionComparisionResult** - Denotes the comparison result of the intent's component names.
 Values included are of type long, which translate to - matching extension, no extension, exception etc.

 - **Data_AppBootIntentMimeType** - The mime type of the external file intent.